wykwit/ark/README.md

 Target for the final solution is kernel version >=4.0.
 However, to demonstrate the basics first, we start off with older kernel versions and see how they've evolved.
-Version 2.4 and 2.6 are described pretty well in the literature mentioned below.
+Versions 2.4 and 2.6 are described pretty well in the literature mentioned below.
 They lack security features present in newer versions which makes our demonstations much easier.

-If you're not sure what a rootkit is, go check Wikipedia.
+For the people who are not sure what a rootkit is, [Wikipedia (link)](https://en.wikipedia.org/wiki/Rootkit) provides a good introduction.

 ## literature

 Interesting papers:

  - A. Baliga, V. Ganapathy and L. Iftode.
 "Detecting Kernel-Level Rootkits Using Data Structure Invariants."
 IEEE Transactions on Dependable and Secure Computing 8.5 (2011): 670-84. doi: [10.1109/TDSC.2010.38.](https://doi.org/10.1109/TDSC.2010.38)
  - Teh Jia Yew, Khairulmizam Samsudin, Nur Izura Udzir, and Shaiful Jahari Hashim.
 "Rootkit Guard (RG) - An Architecture for Rootkit Resistant File-system Implementation Based on TPM."
 Pertanika Journal of Science & Technology 21.2 (2013): 507-20.
 [Web.](https://myjurnal.mohe.gov.my/filebank/published_article/28630/18.pdf)

 Books:

  - "Linux Kernel Internals" by: M. Beck, H. Böhme, M. Dziadzka, U. Kunitz, R. Magnus, D. Verworner
  - "Understanding the Linux Kernel" by: Daniel P. Bovet, Marco Cesati
  - "Linux Device Drivers" by: Jonathan Corbet, Alessandro Rubini, Greg Kroah-Hartman